Kirito-Kun-45/EliteFit.Ai_Task_Manager/README.md

 # Task Manager

+This is the screening task for EliteFit.Ai

 A high-performance task management application built with React, featuring an intuitive UI, dynamic animations, and smooth interactions.
-The app provides offline support through localStorage and includes both Kanban board and list views for efficient task organization.
+The app provides offline support through localStorage and list views for efficient task organization.

+This app has been deployed on vercel, you can check it out [here](https://task-manager-elitefit-ai.netlify.app/)

 ## Features

 ### 🎯 Core Functionality
 - **Dual View System**: Toggle between Kanban board and list views
 - **Task Management**: Create, edit, delete, and complete tasks
-- **Drag & Drop**: Intuitive task organization across status columns
 - **Priority Levels**: Categorize tasks as High, Medium, or Low
 - **Smart Filtering**: Search and filter tasks by priority
 - **Dark Mode**: Toggle between light and dark themes